Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

-The IPython notebook and the Python scientific stack
+The IPython notebook and the Python science stack
 ---

 > **[IPython](http://ipython.org/) in action creating reproducible and publishable interactive work.**